All published articles of this journal are available on ScienceDirect.

 The results reported in this paper have been taken for the comparative analysis as it uses the extensive hand-engineered features from ECG and PPG signals for BP prediction.
 Recently, in a study [27], a hybrid CNN-SVR model has been proposed for the BP estimation using the ECG and PPG signal.
 The mean Estimation error reported in this work is 1.23 ± 2.45mmHg and 3.08 ± 5.67mmHg for SBP and DBP, respectively.
 These results are well within the AAMI standard for BP measurement.
 In our work, we have also investigated the BP prediction using the CNN-SVR model.
 However, our investigation is to make the CNN-SVR model, which only takes the PPG signal for the BP prediction, as many wearable devices only support the PPG measurement.

-The blood pressure prediction models in a study [22-24] relied on manually engineered features, introducing a dependency on the expertise of the feature extractor.
+The blood pressure prediction models in few studies [22-24] relied on manually engineered features, introducing a dependency on the expertise of the feature extractor.
 The performance of machine learning models using these features is intricately tied to the proficiency of the individual crafting them.
 Convolutional Neural Network (CNN)-based feature extraction has demons- trated comparable performance to state-of-the-art hand-engineered features in EEG analysis [28, 29].
 A study [30] reported the transfer learning approach for the ECG signal classification.
 In this study, 2D wavelet scalograms of ECG signals have been used to train pre-trained networks to detect whether the ECG indicates Normal Sinus Rhythm (NSR), Centre coronary Heart Failure (CHF), or Arrhythmia (ARR).
 Embracing automatic feature extraction for time series signals, particularly those conveying time-frequency information such as spectro- grams or scalograms, has been shown to enhance the performance of feature extraction and, consequently, the overall estimation.
 This approach mitigates the reliance on manual feature engineering, offering a more automated and potentially more robust solution for blood pressure prediction.

 3. METHODS